newtonjain/SpendWise-TC-Disrupt-FE/backend/Readme.md

 This is a basic Go application for predicting prices.

 ## Getting Started
+To run the project locally, follow these steps:

+1. **Install Go**: If you haven't already, download and install Go from the official website.

+2. **Clone the repository**: Clone the repository to your local machine using the command `git clone https://github.com/yourusername/SpendWise-TC-Disrupt-FE.git`.

+3. **Navigate to the backend directory**: Use the command `cd SpendWise-TC-Disrupt-FE/backend` to navigate to the backend directory.

+4. **Download dependencies**: Run the command `go mod download` to download the necessary dependencies.

+5. **Run the application**: Finally, run the application using the command `go run pricepredictor.go`.
+The application should now be running on `localhost:8080`.

+To deploy the project to GCP, follow these steps:
 1. **Create a Go project**: Start by creating a new directory for your project and initializing it as a Go module.
 Then, create a `main.go` file with the basic structure of your application.

 2. **Google Cloud Deployment**: You can deploy your Go application to Google Cloud using Google Cloud Run or Google App Engine.